-Each Student Has a Responsibility to . . .
+Each Student Has a Responsibility to ...

-As a part of the High School's discipline policy, all students will be informed of their teacher's individual classroom rules and expectations.
+All students will be informed of their teacher's individual classroom rules and expectations.
 These will be discussed thoroughly at the beginning of the school year.
 If students break these classroom rules, each teacher will have the option to handle the situation according to his/her professional judgment, which may include after-school detention.
-In serious cases and/or repeated offenses, the consequences can include a disciplinary referral to the office.
+In serious cases and/or

 The Principal/Designee will talk with the pupil about the problem and, if the problem is serious enough, the pupil's parent will be contacted.
 Occasionally a pupil will be suspended from school if other means of discipline fail to improve conduct.
-Most of the students at the High Schools rarely have any serious problems, but if they feel that they might have trouble, it is much better to see the Principal/Designee BEFORE problems actually happen, rather than wait until they are in trouble.
+Most of the students at the Middle Schools rarely have any serious problems, but if they feel that they might have trouble, it is much better to see the Principal/Designee BEFORE problems actually occur, rather than wait until they are in trouble.
 Additionally:

-- Students are responsible to all authorized school employees, and are expected to obey instructions quickly, quietly, and courteously, the first time. - Students will obey all classroom and school rules. - Students will treat others with courtesy and respect.
+- Students are responsible to all authorized school employees, and are expected to obey instructions quickly, quietly, and courteously, the first time. - Students will obey all classroom and school rules.
+Students will treat others with courtesy and respect.
 This includes keeping hands, feet and objects to oneself.
-No vulgarity. - Dishonesty, teasing, or put-downs including but not limited to race, religion, ethnic origin, size, or handicap are not allowed. - Students will attend school daily unless ill or legally excused. - Students will come to class prepared to work and will remain until dismissed by the teacher. - Each student will have a pencil and/or pen, paper and binder as required by the individual teacher. - Students will remain seated until the bell rings and the teacher dismisses the class. - Since tardies affect academic pursuits, a student will be considered tardy if he/she is not in his/her seat and prepared to work when the tardy bell rings. - Students will complete all assignments and meet deadlines. - No gum, food, candy, or drinks will be allowed in class without prior permission.
+No vulgarity. - Dishonesty, teasing, or put-downs including but not limited to race, religion, ethnic origin, size, or handicap are not allowed. - Students will attend school daily unless ill or legally excused.
+Students will come to class prepared to work and will remain until dismissed by the teacher. - Each student will have a pencil and/or pen, paper and binder as required by the individual teacher. - Students will remain seated until the bell rings and the teacher dismisses the class.

+- Since tardies affect academic pursuits, a student will be considered tardy if he/she is not in his/her seat and prepared to work when the tardy bell rings. - Students will complete all assignments and meet deadlines.

+No gum, food, candy, or drinks will be allowed in class without prior permission.